Eve00000/mixxxwebsite/content/news/2025-08-27-dvs-internals-pt3.md

 $$4\,500\,000 \text{ states} \cdot 128 \text{ bit} = 576\,000\,000 \text{ bit} = 72\,000\,000 \text{ byte} = 68.66 \text{ MB}$$

-> **Disadvantage:** The memory footprint is large-even a single side of timecode can exceed 27 MB.
+> **Disadvantage:** The memory footprint is large - even a single side of timecode can exceed 27 MB.

 This makes storing a full lookup table impractical in production software.